hejazizo/AD-Classification/README.md

 **Note:** You have to provide `subject_id` and `nii_file_path` in the `.py` file.

 ## Classification and Visualization
-Use the scripts in _Classification and Visualization_ folder to produce the dataset after preprocessing, visualize data, and apply classification techniques on the dataset.
+Follow the instructions in _Classification and Visualization_ folder to produce the dataset after preprocessing, visualize data, and apply classification techniques on the dataset.